 Laser Hair Removal

 African American patients must be careful to select the appropriate laser for their skin tone.
 Laser hair removal procedures are highly sensitive to all color and melanin, which plays a critical role in the treatments of darker skin types.
 The laser is designed to target water, hemoglobin or brown melanin.
-If the proper wavelength or depth of penetration is not correctly set for darker skinned patients, the skin can be easily damaged.
+If the proper wavelength or depth of penetration is not correctly set for darker skin patients, the skin can be easily damaged.

-Dr. Michele Green utilizes the Candela Gentle Yag (ND:Yag laser) since this laser is equipped with long wavelengths and pulse width, which is most effective and safe for ethnic tones and all darker skinned patients.
+Dr. Michele Green utilizes the Candela Gentle Yag (ND:Yag laser) since this laser is equipped with long wavelengths and pulse width, which is most effective and safe for ethnic tones and all darker skin patients.

 The reason the GentleYAG works so well is that it penetrates deeper than traditional laser treatments, which means the pigment in the skin is not affected in the same way.
 The GentleYAG laser can bypass the melanin in the surface of the skin and targets the hair root, providing safe and effective results.
 One of the risks with laser hair removal is hyperpigmentation or hypopigmentation (white spots) from the laser treatment.
 The Candela Gentle Yag was designed specifically for patients with darker skin tones, to avoid this unwanted side effect.

 For more information about treating ethnic skin including chemical peels, acne scar treatments, Cosmelan, tattoo removal, laser hair removal, skin lightening and other dermatology treatments for African American skin, schedule a consultation with Dr. Michele Green at 212-535-3088 or contact us online.
 Dr. Green is based on the Upper East Side of NYC and is a Board Certified cosmetic dermatologist with experience treating male and female patients of all skin tones.
 She treats patients from Los Angeles to New York and with many international patients as well seeking her expertise in skin of color.